alonrbar/redux-classic/README.md

 ### Async Actions

-Async actions (thunks, sagas, epics...) and side effects are handled in redux-app by using the `sequence` decorator.
+Async actions (thunks, sagas, epics...) and side effects are handled in redux-classic by using the `sequence` decorator.
-What it does is to tell redux-app that the decorated method acts (almost) as a plain old javascript method.
+What it does is to tell redux-classic that the decorated method acts (almost) as a plain old javascript method.
 We say _almost_ since while the method body is executed regularly it still dispatches an action so it's still easy to track and log.

 Remember: